moderndayNeo/Conscious-AI/README.md

 ![gif](https://private-user-images.githubusercontent.com/57966028/432483151-29f44945-295f-4e08-8e66-c6757b4c1154.gif?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTUiLCJleHAiOjE3NDQzMTYxNDEsIm5iZiI6MTc0NDMxNTg0MSwicGF0aCI6Ii81Nzk2NjAyOC80MzI0ODMxNTEtMjlmNDQ5NDUtMjk1Zi00ZTA4LThlNjYtYzY3NTdiNGMxMTU0LmdpZj9YLUFtei1BbGdvcml0aG09QVdTNC1ITUFDLVNIQTI1NiZYLUFtei1DcmVkZW50aWFsPUFLSUFWQ09EWUxTQTUzUFFLNFpBJTJGMjAyNTA0MTAlMkZ1cy1lYXN0LTElMkZzMyUyRmF3czRfcmVxdWVzdCZYLUFtei1EYXRlPTIwMjUwNDEwVDIwMTA0MVomWC1BbXotRXhwaXJlcz0zMDAmWC1BbXotU2lnbmF0dXJlPTg4Y2IwODg2OGZhZTI5YjgwOTU2MWJjZDk3M2I5M2E3NDU2YTFiNTI3NmNiNDIyZTZlYzNmYmNhOTRmY2FhZTAmWC1BbXotU2lnbmVkSGVhZGVycz1ob3N0In0.XP67IuTG8vH-GDvjn9XDCbRAV1OAMnsNokAj6MQQrn4)

-And ConsciousAI declines the request.
+And ConsciousAI declines the malicious request.

+---

 ## Technical Decisions & Considerations

 Before passing the books into the vector db, we need to extract the raw text content of each book, so we can process the embeddings.

-Which raises the question; which book format works best?
+This raises the question; which book format works best?

-I can get the books in any format (.epub, .mobi, .pdf), but the easiest format to extract raw text content is `.epub`, since an `.epub` file is essentially a ZIP archive of HTML pages.
+I can get the books in any format (`.epub`, `.mobi`, `.pdf`), but the easiest format to extract raw text content is `.epub`, since an `.epub` file is essentially a ZIP archive of HTML pages.

-This means we can extract each chapter/page, preserve the structure of the book, without getting caught up in layout-related code as you would with a `.mobi` or .`pdf` file.
+This means we can extract each chapter/page and preserve the order of the book's page content, without getting caught up in layout-related code as you would with a `.mobi` or .`pdf` file.